 Are you looking for up-to-date training in teaching reading?

-Elizabeth of ‘Teach to Read’ provides training in synthetic phonics, the method now
+Elizabeth of ‘Teach to Read’ provides training and advice about synthetic phonics,

-officially advocated by the English government for the initial teaching of reading.
+the method now officially advocated by the English government for the initial teaching

 Is synthetic phonics really the most effective way to teach reading?

 Elizabeth's answer is 'yes'.
 However, as professionals, many teachers are asking